|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 In the Collect, we tell God we put our trust for eternal life not in our actions, but in His Power.
 If we do this, then we must do as He asks us.
-For, to make trust in His Power rational, we must follow His Direction.
-If we do not follow His Direction then we are surely just going be as lost as before we accepted Him into our hearts.
+For, to make trust in His Power rational, we must follow His Directions.
+We cannot trust our own sense of direction for spiritual matters; but must look to Our Heavenly Father for guidance.
+If we do not follow His Direction then we are surely going be just as lost as before we accepted Him into our hearts.
 It would be foolish to think that we could guide ourselves, when in fact we need Him to guide us.
 The problem is that often, at least in my case, pride gets in the way of seeing that I/we need to rely on Him for guidance.
 We need Him as our navigator to guide us along the rocky paths of life, so we don’t crash into the rocks of Sin and Death!
 We need His directions if we are to proceed upon the path to Heaven.

 This brings us right in to the well known Parable of the Sower, which might be better referred to as the Parable of the Four Soils, for the seeds were all alike.